bbc/peaks.js/README.md

 `points.ready`             | N/A
 `segment.dragged`          | `Segment segment`

-# Building Peaks
+# Building Peaks.js

-You might want to build a minified standalone version of Peaks, to test a contribution or to run additional tests.
+You might want to build a minified standalone version of Peaks.js, to test a contribution or to run additional tests.
 The project *bundles* everything you need to do so.

 ## Prerequisite